-- WP Engine – top rated managed WordPress hosting provider with performance optimization.
+- WP Engine – top-rated managed WordPress hosting provider with performance optimization.

-2. Set up WordPress Caching Plugin
+2. Set Up a WordPress Caching Plugin

 All top WordPress hosting companies now offer built-in caching solutions that you can turn on to improve website speed.
 But you can also use a WordPress caching plugin to improve your website performance.

 Caching allows your website to load a page from a temporary file instead of running a new request.
 We recommend using WP Rocket, the best WordPress caching plugin on the market.

 Images take more time to load than text, and if a page has a lot of images, then it slows down your website.
 On the other hand, images are important for user engagement and you cannot avoid them.